davidknndy/sentence-replacer/README.md

 pythonw SentReplacer.pyw
 ```

-In tray mode, you can right-click the icon and select Exit, or press `Esc` on your keyboard.
+In tray mode, you can right-click the icon and select Exit.

 ---